Grants and Awards

 Encouraging new directions in academic integrity research and practice

-In 2016, the Asia Pacific Forum on Educational Integrity (APFEI) announced a new grant opportunities for projects related to academic integrity in higher education.
-The grants could be awarded to proposals for a small research project, the development of teaching and learning resources and/or an event relevant to education about academic integrity education or the management of academic misconduct.
-The two successful applications for the APFEI 2016 grants are listed below.
+Every year, APFEI calls for applications with proposals for projects related to academic integrity in higher education.
+These grants will be awarded each year to proposals for a small research project, the development of teaching and learning resources and/or an event relevant to education about academic integrity education or the management of academic misconduct.

 Grant recipients: Dr Christine Slade and Assoc/Prof Susan Rowland, University of Queensland

 Project title: Developing Student Identity Verified Assessment: A response to contract cheating

 Project summary: Contract cheating website services are a serious threat to academic integrity in universities because they challenge the authenticity of student authorship in assessment.
 Current plagiarism detection strategies do not catch contract cheating students because their purchased assessments responses are individualised and users’ details are hidden behind sophisticated fire walls.
 In response we need to ensure that students genuinely complete work for which they get university credit.
 This project aims to bring together the creative minds of academics, learning designers and others experiences in assessment design across the university sector to develop a collection of high stakes assessment case studies to demonstrate ways to strengthen the verification of student identity in undertaking these tasks.
 The project leaders will facilitate two half day workshops: